LorenzoFerreyra/barbermanager/README.md

 > [!IMPORTANT]
 > Run the following commands _inside_ the container.
 > by running the following command:
-> `docker-compose -f docker-compose.dev.yml exec -it backend sh`.
+> `docker compose -f docker-compose.dev.yml exec -it backend sh`.

 ### To install new python dependencies